-- A. Appropriate medical, behavioral, and social services and be consistent with the PCP's medical diagnosis and clinical treatment plan: - B. Person-centered goals, objectives and desired wellness, health, functional, and quality of life outcomes for the Enrollee and how services are intended to help achieve these goals; - C. Description of Enrollee's psychosocial and SDoH; how such needs will be addressed to ensure the Enrollee's ability to live safely in the community; - D. Social, educational, and other services needed by the Enrollee;

-- E. Enrollee risk factors and measures in place to minimize them; and - F. Planned Interventions.
+- A. Appropriate medical, behavioral, and social services and be consistent with the PCP's medical diagnosis and clinical treatment plan: - B. Person-centered goals, objectives and desired wellness, health, functional, and quality of life outcomes for the Enrollee and how services are intended to help achieve these goals; - C. Description of Enrollee's psychosocial needs SDoH; including any housing or financial assistance needs; how such needs will be addressed to ensure the Enrollee's ability to live safely in the community; - D. Social, educational, and other services needed by the Enrollee; - E. Enrollee risk factors and measures in place to minimize them; and - F. Planned Interventions.